Supplementary Death Benefit

 Note 1

-Once a plan member has accumulated 35 years of pensionable service, his current contributions cease, however, he continues to contribute to the SDB plan as his SDB coverage is retained.
+Once a plan member has accumulated 35 years of pensionable service, their current contributions cease, however, they continue to contribute to the SDB plan as their SDB coverage is retained.

 Note 2